-This upper-division, writing-intensive course focused on how language shapes personal experience and community beliefs.
-Assignments included reflective portfolios, rhetorical analyses, creative non-fiction essays, public arguments, and blogs.
-Students participated in a student-based university writing contest I coordinated with other Advanced Composition instructors at the University of Arizona.
+This upper-division, writing-intensive course focuses on how language shapes personal experience and community beliefs.
+Assignments include reflective portfolios, rhetorical analyses, creative non-fiction essays, public arguments, and blogs.
+In the past, students in this course participated in a student-based university writing contest I coordinated with other Advanced Composition instructors at the University of Arizona.
 We raised over $1,000 in teaching grants to support the “Moments (In)Form” contest and public reading event.

-Students studied workplace practices, business communications, and writing on behalf of an organization through client-based projects and case studies.
-Assignments included memos, emails, job search materials, proposals, reports, and promotional documents.
+Students in this course study workplace practices, business communications, and writing on behalf of an organization through client-based projects and case studies.
+Assignments include memos, emails, job search materials, proposals, reports, and promotional documents.